YanikCeulemans/recipes/posts/subdir/post3.md

 ---
-layout: post
+Layout: post
-title: A post in sub-dir
+Title: A post in sub-dir
-author: k_cieslak
+Author: k_cieslak
-published: 2020-04-29
+Published: 2020-04-29
 ---
 # A post in sub-dir